Interest Disclosure Reporting

 What is a conflict of commitment?

 Your immediate supervisor, department head/chair or dean is your initial contact for discussing whether your outside activities pose a conflict of commitment.
-In order to assure appropriate management of potential conflicts, your immediate supervisor, department head/chair or dean may seek further guidance from the Integrity and Compliance Office.
+To assure potential conflicts are appropriately managed, the Integrity and Compliance Office is available for guidance.

 Does having a conflict violate university policy?

-Not necessarily.
 A conflict of interest is sometimes referred to as a “competing interest” to emphasize that a conflict can exist even if no misconduct results from it.
-In fact, for most employees, it is virtually impossible to avoid having a conflict at some point in their career; as long as interests are disclosed and managed appropriately, having the conflict may not be necessarily wrong or unethical.
+In fact, for most employees, it is virtually impossible to avoid having a conflict at some point in their career.
+As long as interests are disclosed and managed appropriately, having the conflict is not necessarily a bad thing.
 However, a conflict can become a problem if an individual tries to influence the outcome of a business decision for personal benefit or involves significant use of university resources for personal activities.
 This behavior is considered employee misconduct, which is prohibited by university policy and, in some cases, the law.

 Why must I disclose my interests?